MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-04-16-ISE-modules-and-roles.md

 Think of a PowerShell module as a package of related scripts, cmdlets, functions, variables, and other tools that you can easily reuse in different scripts or on different machines.
 It’s like having a toolbox where each tool is designed for a specific task, and you can bring it out whenever you need it.

 If you want to use certain cmdlets, you need to import them first.
 And usually you don’t import single cmdlets, but modules.
-Of course, you get modules in the so-called internet and the best way is the (PowerShell Gallery)[https://www.powershellgallery.com/].
+Of course, you get modules in the so-called internet and the best way is the [PowerShell Gallery](https://www.powershellgallery.com/).
 It’s a central repository for sharing and acquiring PowerShell scripts and modules.
-Microsoft has a great (documentation)[https://learn.microsoft.com/en-us/powershell/gallery/getting-started?view=powershellget-3.x] around it, including how to get started, different How-To’s and so much more.
+Microsoft has a great [documentation](https://learn.microsoft.com/en-us/powershell/gallery/getting-started?view=powershellget-3.x) around it, including how to get started, different How-To’s and so much more.
 Check it out, if you want to know more about the Gallery.

 ## Required roles